 “There is no certainty — there is only adventure” – Assagioli

 Psychosynthesis is often referred to as Psychology with a Soul.
 It is a type of transpersonal psychotherapy that offers a comprehensive model and approach to personal development and self-realisation.
-Developed by Dr Robert Assagioli, it focuses on various levels of consciousness to address the conflicts within us and help us discover our true potential, which in turn helps us to lead a healthier, more balanced life.
+Developed by Dr Robert Assagioli in the early 1900’s, it focuses on various levels of consciousness to address the conflicts within us and help us discover our true potential, which in turn helps us to lead a healthier, more balanced life.
 It helps us to know more about ourselves and our lives and how to deal with our inner struggles and conflicts such as trauma, anxiety, depression etc. In fact it is often remarked that Psychosynthesis goes far beyond where many therapies finish.

 The tacit promises that Psychosynthesis Counselling carries* are to: